Downtown Public Compost Pilot Program

 Keeping these bins locked and secure means that they are available for use 24/7.
 By having people opt in to using the bins, we can help minimize contamination of the organic waste so that everything collected can be more easily processed into compost and renewable energy.

 This app is buggy and I can’t open the bins.
-What is going on?
+Now what?

 If you’re receiving an error message or are otherwise not able to open the bins, please report the issue through the app or through our Contact Us form.
-We are tracking what’s being reported and are aware that people have been having issues with opening the bins, whether it has been app errors or not being able to open them despite tapping the icon.
-Our support team is working on these issues and we hope to have these fixed soon.
+Screenshots of the error are helpful as are any additional details on the issue you were experiencing.
+We are tracking what’s being reported and are working with our support team on issues as they arise.

 What happens to the organic waste in these bins?